LrWm3/ExcelMazeGenerator/README.md

 - Clear Previous Mazes.
 When this is on, all previously drawn mazes on the MazeSheet will be erased whenever a new maze is generated.
 Disabling this allows for a potential collage of generation.
 - Add Delay.
 This slows down the rate of maze generation, as the process is typically too slow already you'll want this to be zero.
 - Fill Mode. *Incomplete.* The idea was to pass a bitmap which would define where a maze could generate instead of simply using a user defined square.
 That way it would be possible to fill out pictures 'maze style'.
 - Color Spill.
 When toggled, this causes color to spill out into surrounding blocks.
 Instead of a rigid maze you get a more convoluted output.
-The color is mixed with whatever color is there currently (typically black)
+The color is mixed with whatever color is there currently
 - Color Spill Dim.
-Dims the color that is spilled, reducing the hue by multiplying by this number.
+Dims the color that is spilled, reducing the hue by multiplying by this number
 - Color Spill Average.
-Defines how much of the previous color to use and how much of the new color to use.
-A value of 0.5 uses fifty percent of the previous with the new.
+Defines how much of the previous color to use and how much of the new color to use when mixing the two together during the spill.
+A value of 0.5 uses fifty percent of the previous color with the new color.

 ### Future Improvements
-although I only work on this every couple of months when inpiration strikes, there are a few things I wouldn't mind implementing:
+Although I only work on this every couple of months when inspiration strikes, there are a few things I wouldn't mind implementing:
 - integrated bitmap support for more interesting maze areas.
-This is probably what I most want to do.
+This is probably what I want to do most.
-- save as a bitmap / jpg from inside the workbook
+- save as a jpg from inside the workbook
 - infinite mode / multi-maze zone mode; continually randomly generate mazes in the output area to create a collage of mazes
 - more interesting maze algorithms